ManjuLanjewar/vsd-hdp/README.md

   #### Prelayout Timing Analysis and Importance of Good Clock Tree
 <details>

-	<summary>Timing Modelling using Delay Tables</summary>
+**Timing Modelling using Delay Tables**
+		<summary>Labs</summary>

 **Steps to convert grid info to track info**
  In order to use a design of standard cell layout in OpenLANE RTL2GDS flow, it is converted to a standard cell LEF.
 LEF stands for Library Exchange Format.
  The entire design has to be analyzed for any timing violations after addition or change in the design.

  **Magic Layout to Standard Cell LEF**